tilburgsciencehub/website/content/tutorials/project-management/scrum-for-researchers/index.md

 - schedule the "weekly wows", and
 - reserve time in your agenda to work on tasks assigned to you.

 To keep track of the product and sprint backlog and the items/tasks that’s being worked on, you can use **[Trello](https://trello.com)** or the project tab on your project's [GitHub repository](https://github.com).
+Start by creating these "tabs"/columns now:
+- backlog,
+- sprint (to do),
+- sprint (in progress),
+- sprint (done), and
+- notes to keep (in which to pin important links so you don't lose them).

 {{% /tip %}}